mozilla/makedrive/README.md

 ------ | -------------------------------------------
  `connect(url, [token])` | Try to connect to the specified sync server URL.
 An 'error' or 'connected' event will follow, depending on success.
 If the token parameter is provided, that authentication token will be used.
 Otherwise the client will try to obtain one from the server's /api/sync route.
 This requires the user to be authenticated previously with Webmaker.
  `disconnect()` | Disconnect from the sync server.
- `request(path)` | Request a sync with the server for the specified path.
-Such requests may or may not be processed right away.
+ `request()` | Request a sync with the server.
+The path is automatically tracked by any changes that occur within the filesystem.
+Such requests may or may not be processed.

  Finally, the `sync` property also exposes a "state", which is the